 Improperly installed temporary heaters are often the cause of major fire losses on construction projects.

-In construction, temporary heaters are commonly used for specific heating tasks such as ground thawing, concrete curing, or general drying purposes.
+Temporary heaters are commonly used for specific heating tasks such as ground thawing, concrete curing, or general drying purposes.
 Heaters, such as salamander or radiant type, are common on construction sites.
 They are typically un-vented and self-contained portable units.
 These heaters can be either LPG propane/natural gas or liquid fuel units.
 The heat radiating from these units is extremely intense and commonly requires eight feet clearance.

 The most common reason for fires from temporary heating is the lack of proper clearance when the unit is installed.

-Guidelines for using temporary heating
+Guidelines for using temporary heaters

 • Only units “listed” or “approved” by a recognized testing organization such as UL/ULC or CSA should be used on the job site